syncfusion-content/winui-docs/winui/ComboBox/Selection.md

 {% endhighlight %}
 {% endtabs %}

-N> You can refer more information about `SelectionChanged` event from [this](https://help.syncfusion.com/winui/combobox/selection#selection-changed-event) link.

 ## Multiple selection

 The SfComboBox allows user to select multiple values from the drop-down list.
 The multi-select ComboBox mode can be enabled by setting the `SelectionMode` property as `Multiple`.